leadedge/Spout2/SPOUTSDK/Examples/Cinder/readme.md

 - Open Cinder.sln with VS2022
 - When you see the Retarget projects dialog, click CANCEL\
 The solution will be renamed to "cinder (Visual Studio 2015)"
+- Select Project > Properties > General
+- Configuration > All Configurations / Platform > All Platforms
+- Platform Toolset > Visual Studio 2017 (v141)
+- OK to establish settings\
+The solution will be renamed to "cinder (Visual Studio 2017)"
+- File > Save All - to save the changes
-- Rebuild the library x64 or Win32
+- Rebuild the library x64

 ### Building the example project